kadhikari/forseti/internal/freefloatings/readme.md

 Input parameters to inform Forseti:

+- `--free-floatings-files-uri` The files Path to read cities coord (Required)
 - `--free-floatings-uri` The path to api free-floatings to get vehicles (Required)
 - `--free-floatings-token` The token external service (Required)
 - `--free-floatings-refresh` The refresh time between 2 readings (Required)